 In his review of volume three of the Oxford Critical and Cultural History of Modernist Magazines, Jason Harding revisits George Steiner’s seminal book, Extraterritorial (1972), and argues that “Steiner’s attention to a modern multilingualism as a condition of ‘extraterritoriality’ indicates that concepts like ‘modernism’ may be more culture-bound and stubbornly resistant to translation than we think”.
 This is certainly true in the case of Ireland, with its two distinct yet overlapping literary languages.

-Irish-language modernism has been ignored by most scholars of literary modernism, due to low literacy levels in Irish, the unavailability of translations, and misguided perceptions that the language is itself conservative.
-An important exception to this trend is Louis de Paor’s essay “Irish Language Modernisms”.
+Irish-language modernism has been ignored by most scholars of literary modernism, due to few critics having fluency in Irish, the unavailability of translations, and misguided perceptions that the language is itself conservative.
+Two important exceptions to this trend are Barry McCrea’s recent book Languages of the Night: Minor Languages and the Literary Imagination in 20th-Century Ireland and Europe (2015) and Louis de Paor’s essay “Irish Language Modernisms” in The Cambridge Companion to Irish Modernism.
 De Paor translates and analyses, among other things, Patrick Pearse’s stories, poems, and editorials, including an essay in which Pearse stated unequivocally, “‘Traditionalism’ is not essentially Irish [….]
 The traditional style is not the Irish way of singing or declaiming, but the peasant way; it is not, and never has been, the possession of the nation at large, but only of a class in the nation [….]
 Irish literature if it [is] to live and grow, must get into contact on the one hand with its own past and on the other with the mind of contemporary Europe….This is the twentieth century; and no literature can take root in the twentieth century which is not of the twentieth century”.
 Recovering this work by Pearse enables de Paor to trace a history of Irish-language modernism that begins in the Revival and extends to the middle of the twentieth century.